aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datasorter/_index.md

 ```

 Adds sorted column index and sort order with custom sort list.

+**Remarks**

 If type is SortOnType.CellColor or SortOnType.FontColor, the customList is Color.

 **Parameters:**
 | Parameter | Type | Description |